stzagkarak/keycloak-compose/readme.md

 docker-compose-switch.x86_64    1.0.5-2.fc42        fedora
 ```

-> May need to modify scripts and docker compose files for your system.

 ### Deploy Locally

 1. Study and possibly change configuration files ( also check for hidden ones like that start with "." like ".env" ).